tetzank/homepage/content/posts/identical-code-folding.md

 `MyArrayImpl` only gets instantiated once with size of 4 as `int` and `float` have the same size.

 This is not an ideal solution.
-Not every container can treat its elements as black boxes, e.g., containers storing elements in order to provide faster search need to compare elements.
+Not every container can treat its elements as black boxes, e.g., containers storing elements in a specific order to provide faster search need to compare elements.
 It gets hard to identify groups of types which behave identical considering the applied operations.
 An automatic solution would be much appreciated.